LibreSign/woocommerce-restrict-switch/README.md

 * Go to "`Linked products`"
 * Define the upsells products.
 Is the products that you want allow to switch to.
 * Check the box "restrict siwtch"

-## to-do

-- [ ] If a product belongs to a parent group product that I already have a subscription that also belongs to this product, I cant't see this product at any place